Toric Einstein 4-manifolds with nonnegative sectional curvature: Integrability of the horizontal distribution

 \section{Integrability of the horizontal distribution}

-The Einstein equations impose strong constraints on the geometry of $M$.
-In particular, for $X$ a horizontal vector and $V$ an action field, we must have $\Ric{X}{V}=0$.
-This allows us to prove the following: \begin{theorem} If $T^2$ acts by isometry on a simply connected closed Einstein 4-manifold, then the action is geometrically polar. \end{theorem} \begin{proof} Choose a coordinate chart on the orbit space polygon $\Sigma$ so that locally the metric $g_\Sigma$ on $\Sigma$ is given by $ds^2=dx^2+\mu^2dy^2$.
-We can lift $\partial_x,\partial_y$ to horizontal vector fields $X,Y$ on the principal strata of $M$.
-Let $V_1,V_2$ denote two linearly independent Killing fields.
+\begin{definition} Let $T^2$ act on the Riemannian manifold $(M,g)$ by isometry.
+The action is geometrically polar\footnote{It is referred to as surface orthogonal in \cite{Da06}} if it satisfies one of the following equivalent conditions: \begin{enumerate} \item there is a section $\sigma:\Sigma\to M$ everywhere perpendicular to the orbits. \item The two dimensional distribution (which we refer to as the horizontal distribution) perpendicular to the $T^2$ orbits is integrable. \end{enumerate} \end{definition} The Einstein equations impose strong constraints on the geometry of $M$.
+In particular, for $X$ a vector perpendicular to the $T^2$ orbits (which we refer to as a horizontal vector) and $V$ an action field, we must have $\Ric{X}{V}=0$.
+This allows us to obtain the following result, which was also proven in \cite{Da06}: \begin{theorem} If $T^2$ acts by isometries on a simply connected closed Einstein 4-manifold, then the action is geometrically polar. \end{theorem} \begin{proof} We first compute the Ricci curvature for a $T^2$-invariant metric and observe that $\Ric{X}{V}=0$ implies that the O'Neill's A-tensor (c.f. \cite{On66}) over the interior of orbit space is constant.
+Then we use the smoothness conditions to show the O'Neill's A-tensor extends to a continuous function over the entire orbit space that vanishes along the image of singular strata.
+This implies that the O'Neill's A-tensor vanishes everywhere, so the horizontal distribution is integrable.
+Choose a coordinate chart on the orbit space polygon $\Sigma$ so that locally the metric $g_\Sigma$ on $\Sigma$ is given by $ds^2=dx^2+\mu^2dy^2$.
+We can lift $\partial_x,\partial_y$ to horizontal vector fields $X,Y$ on the principal stratum of $M$.
+Let $V_1,V_2$ denote two linearly independent Killing fields on $M$.
 We observe that $[X,Y]$ is a vertical vector and the action is polar iff $[X,Y]=0$.
 Since $X,Y$ are $T^2$ equivariant, we have $[X,V_1]=[X,V_2]=[Y,V_1]=[Y,V_2]=0$.
 Since $T^2$ is abelian, we also have $[V_1,V_2]=0$.
-We shall use superscript $(\cdot)^\bot$ to denote the orthogonal projection of a vector to the tangent space of the orbits, and use superscript $(\cdot)^H$ to denote the orthogonal projection to the horizontal distribution.
-Let $(g^\Omega_{ij})=(g_\Omega^{ij})^{-1}:= \metric{V_i}{V_j}$.
-We then have the following expressions of the connection from Koszul formula:

-Here $\nabla_\Sigma$ denote the gradient with respect to the quotient metric on $\Sigma$.
-We then use them to compute the curvature tensor.
-We have:
+With the notation set up, a straightforward computation shows that the Ricci curvature is given by: